Murder in the Front Row: Synopsis

-The documentary chronicles the history of a community of young kids in Northern California who a shared passion for heavy rock bands like UFO, Iron Maiden, and Motörhead.
+The documentary chronicles the history of a community of young kids in Northern California who shared a passion for heavy rock bands like UFO, Iron Maiden, and Motörhead.
 Most of these bands were from England and rarely toured as far as the West Coast, this group of young people decided to channel their energy and love for the music into forming their own Bay Area thrash metal music scene, including making their own music, creating fanzines, booking clubs (Ruthie's Inn, Berkeley), and swapping tapes.

 The film is mainly told through first-person interviews with bands that were integral to the scene including Metallica, Megadeth, Slayer, Anthrax, Exodus, Testament and Death Angel.
 The members of these recall how the thrash metal scene was formed and relate the events that catapulted this genre into the mainstream.
 Dubin's experience directing comedy specials for Lewis Black and Jim Breuer, enabled him to add lightness and humor to the film as well.
 These elements help to authentically tell the narrative as it had unfolded starting in the 1980s and capture the energy and passion the community felt for this genre of music, not just recall the musical history.

 One of the film's main goals was to highlight bands who never reached the popularity of bands like Metallica but were just as important and influential to the music scene—particularly thrash forefathers Exodus.
 Dubin hoped that the movie would inspire its audience to fully appreciate the contributions of Kirk Hammett, who founded Exodus in the Bay Area three years prior to Metallica joining the scene.